rust-lang/book/src/ch17-02-concurrency-with-async.md

 > code, and thus where to transition between sync and async code.
 In most async
 > runtimes, `run` is actually named `block_on` for exactly this reason.

-Notice two things about this example: First, the message will arrive right away!
+Notice two things about this example.
+First, the message will arrive right away.
 Second, although we use a future here, there’s no concurrency yet.
 Everything in the listing happens in sequence, just as it would if there were no futures involved.

-Let’s address the first part by sending a series of messages, and sleep in between them, as shown in Listing 17-10:
+Let’s address the first part by sending a series of messages and sleeping in between them, as shown in Listing 17-10.

 <!-- We cannot test this one because it never stops! -->